dartk/RazorGen/README.md

 namespace Example.Netstandard2_0;

 // 'partial' is used for JetBrains Rider, it's linter thinks that a '.razor' file declares
-// a class, and will treat the generated code as second declaration, highlighting errors
+// a class, and will treat the generated code as second declaration highlighting errors
 // in places where the class is being used. public static partial class RazorScribanMadness
 {
-    @using Scriban
+    @using global::Scriban
     @{
         @:public static string Why() => "@(RenderScriban())";